 Kington was made for walking!
-The hike up to Hergest Ridge is a classic, highly recommended for its views across the English-Welsh border.
-Offa’s Dyke Path and the Mortimer Trail nod to the area's strife-riven history, told by the scattering of Iron-Age hillforts, castle ruins and medieval battlesites.
-Other options include The Arrow Valley Walk or The 8 Pubs Challenge.
-Short circular routes include a trip to a tree reputedly planted by Wordsworth.
-The Kington Walking Festival is a must for hiking fans.
+The hike up to Hergest Ridge is a classic, rewarding with dramatic views across the English-Welsh border.
+Offa’s Dyke Path and the Mortimer Trail nod to the area's strife-riven history, along with the Iron-Age hillforts, castle ruins and medieval battlesites that stud the countryside.
+Routes range from The Arrow Valley Walk and The 8 Pubs Challenge to short circular walks – visit a tree reputedly planted by Wordsworth.
+Enjoy a range of guided outings during Kington's annual Walking Festival.

 A Heritage Stroll

-Before heading for the hills, stroll around the historic town.
-You’ll find two superb art galleries, as well as a great deli, a cookshop, an eco-store, a walking hub, the UK’s only traditional clog maker and some excellent cafes.
-Spot the distinctive red brick Market Hall and Town Clock, and drop into Kington Museum, which tells the story of local life.
-There’s lots of traditional timber-framed cottages to admire, plus an Old Tramway, a 13th-century coaching inn and an unusual Water Tower.
+Before heading for the hills, roam the historic town to discover two superb art galleries, a great deli, cookshop, eco-store, walking hub, the UK’s only traditional clog maker and some excellent cafes.
+Spot the distinctive red-brick Market Hall and clock tower, and drop into Kington Museum to learn the story of local life.
+Traditional timber-framed cottages stud the streets, and you'll also find an old tramway, a 13th-century coaching inn and an unusual water tower.

 Hergest Croft Gardens

-Extending over 70 acres, Hergest Croft Gardens is a garden for all seasons.
-Fame for its rare trees and shrubs, Hergest holds National Collections of maples and birches, plus over 80 'champion' trees.
-Other attractions include the Kitchen Garden, colourful Azalea Garden and the exotic Park Wood, featuring thirty-foot high rhododendrons.
+Spanning over 70 acres, Hergest Croft Gardens is a wonder for all seasons.
+Famed for its rare trees and shrubs, the site hosts National Collections of maples and birches, and more than 80 'champion' trees.
+Other attractions include the Kitchen Garden, colourful Azalea Garden and exotic Park Wood, where rhododendrons grow to 10m tall.

 Small Breeds Farm Park & Owl Centre

-A wonderful collection of miniature, rare and friendly animals and birds including pigs, donkeys, horses and goats.
-The mischievous Pygmy goats and their naughty kids are a particular favourite!
+Meet a wonderful menagerie of miniature, rare and friendly animals including pigs, donkeys and horses – the mischievous pygmy goats and their naughty kids are popular favourites!
 The centre is also home to one of the largest and most important collections of owls in Europe.